How to Change Your State Residency While Living Abroad

 (Additionally, Tennessee and New Hampshire only assess income tax on dividends and interest income.)

+To determine whether you are required to file a state tax return, answer these questions: Are you considered a resident of any state?
+Does that state impose an income tax?
 If the answer to both is yes, you are likely required to file a return.

 If you have earned income derived from work done in a given state, you will generally have to report that income regardless of whether you are a resident.